 Brick Hotel Update - What Happened Next?

 Now that we’ve recapped the Brick Hotel Hotel Hell visit from Gordon Ramsay, let’s talk about what happened after Gordon and his crew left Newtown, PA.

 Gordon reported that the hotel’s reputation was getting better in the community.

-Is Brick Hotel from Hotel Hell still open?
+Is Brick Hotel still open after Hotel Hell?

 However, reviews for the Brick Hotel Newtown, PA location are not very good.

 It has just a 3.0 star rating on TripAdvisor and the original restaurant has a 2.5 star rating on Yelp, which is pretty bad for a hotel.